 Norwich University aid is only provided to students in study abroad/away programs when the experience is required for the student's degree program or students are enrolled in one of Norwich University's abroad/away programs.
 Online degree completion students are not eligible.
 As of Fall 2018, the only academic programs requiring study abroad, are International Studies, International Business, Spanish and Chinese.
-Norwich does not currently require study away for their degree programs.
+Norwich does not currently require study away in the study away is the study are used in for their degree programs.
 Students falling outside the above mentioned programs are eligible for Federal or State aid funding only based on enrollment.